-We would like to thank the Blue Belt Programme for funding the Ascension Island Government Conservation Marine Team on Ascension, who produced this plan, and for the comments the delivery partners MMO and CEFAS provided on previous drafts.
+We would like to thank the Blue Belt Programme for funding the Conservation Marine Team on Ascension who produced this plan and for the comments they provided on previous drafts.
 Particular thanks go to Hannah Thomas, Emily Hardman, Ness Smith and Paul Whomersley for their insightful advice and support.